 The GDPR Recital 26 therefore states: “The principles of data protection should apply to any information concerning an identified or identifiable natural person.
-Personal data which have undergone pseudonymisation, which could be attributed to a natural person by the use of additional information should be considered to be information on an identifiable natural person. […] The principles of data protection should therefore not apply to anonymous information, including for statistical or research purposes.”
+Personal data which have undergone pseudonymization, which could be attributed to a natural person by the use of additional information should be considered to be information on an identifiable natural person. […] The principles of data protection should therefore not apply to anonymous information, including for statistical or research purposes.”

 Win-Win Situation: Gaining deep insights while maintaining full GDPR-Compliance

-One of the biggest advantages of the dynamic anonymisation method Differential Privacy is that the degree of anonymization can be mathematically proven.
+One of the biggest advantages of the dynamic anonymization method Differential Privacy is that the degree of anonymization can be mathematically proven.
 It is currently already being used by the tech giants Apple and Google to analyze

 Certified data protection for data analysis